How to Order Your Nebraska Driving Record

 What is on my Nebraska driving record?

-Depending on the type of driving record and where you purchase it, your Nebraska driving record may provide either a partial or complete outline of your personal NE driving history.
-If you order your driving record directly from the Nebraska Department of Motor Vehicles, it will contain:
+Depending on the type of driving record and where you purchase it, it may provide a partial or complete outline of your driver history.
+If you order your driving record directly from the state, it will contain:

 - Previous traffic violations you may have committed.